leekinglai/ERCF_v3/User_Mods/Miriax/Gearbox_for_M6/readme.md

-THese are Gearboxes for M6 fasteners.
+These are Gearboxes for M6 fasteners.
 One version is for BHCS M6 fasteners (preferred) and the other is for SHCS M6 fasteners.